AbbasTorabi/ZdataBinding/README.md

 }
 ```
-your textfield must like this:
+your viewController class & textfiled must like this:
 ```swift
 import ZdataBinding